puppetlabs/puppetserver/documentation/compatibility_with_puppet_agent.markdown

 }
 ~~~

-To support both Puppet 3 and Puppet 4 agents when the `use-legacy-auth-conf` parameter in the `jruby-puppet` setting is true, modify the rules to specify the v3 endpoints while following the legacy `auth.conf` format, then place the new rules in `/etc/puppetlabs/puppet/auth.conf`:
+To support both Puppet 3 and Puppet 4 agents when the `use-legacy-auth-conf` parameter in the `jruby-puppet` setting is `true`, modify the rules to specify the v3 endpoints while following the legacy `auth.conf` format, and place the new rules in `/etc/puppetlabs/puppet/auth.conf`:

 ~~~
 # Puppet 3 & 4 compatible auth.conf with Puppet Server 2.1+